Endrem/Micro-Tools/README.md

 ### Duplication-Checker (PowerShell)
 Scans directories for duplicate files.
 Two scripts are included to allow duplication checking based on either filename or MD5-hash.
 The scripts do **not** delete duplicate files and instead, saves the list to a CSV file.

+### Duplication-Corrector (PowerShell)
+Scans and deduplicates files within a chosen directory.
+The duplication checking uses MD5 hashing.
+The script does **not** delete duplicate files and instead saves a copy of each unique file to a destination directory.

 ## Author
 The contents of this repository were created by [Cole Chapman](https://github.com/Endrem/).